SmithsonianWorkshops/SMSC_Conservation_Genomics/Day 07/5a_Transcript quantification.md

 ```

-Now look at the output generated from the TMM normalized counts:
+Now look at the output generated for the isoforms from the TMM normalized counts:

 ```
-$ head -20 Trinity_trans.TMM.EXPR.matrix | column -t
+$ head -20 Trinity_trans.isoform.TMM.EXPR.matrix | column -t
 ```

 The output from this file will look a bit different.
 As described in the paper linked to above, this normalization method assumes that most transcripts are not differentially expressed and linearly scales the values with that assumption in mind.